tonysebion/medallion-foundry/docs/examples/README.md

-# Bronze-Foundry Examples
+# medallion-foundry Examples

-This directory contains complete, working examples demonstrating how to use and extend bronze-foundry.
+This directory contains complete, working examples demonstrating how to use and extend medallion-foundry.

 ## Directory Structure